If you’re not prepared, real estate investor PPC can eat your budget faster than Joey Chestnut eats hot dogs on the Fourth of July.

-This is the #1 way that most do it your-selfers that we see doing their own PPC marketing can save a lot of money and headache… and sometimes cut their ad cost in half… is simply by getting rid of the keywords that just aren’t performing.
+This is the #1 way that most do it yourself that we see doing their real estate investor PPC marketing can save a lot of money and headache… and sometimes cut their ad cost in half… is simply by pausing keywords that just aren’t performing.

 19. Optimize Your Bid Management Strategies:

-For example, on InvestorCarrot, we have our streamlined “2 Step Lead Qualification Process“… so we make it easy for our users to put the conversion code on those “Step 2″ pages.
-It takes about 15 seconds in InvestorCarrot.
+For example, on Carrot, we have our streamlined “2 Step Lead Qualification Process“… so we make it easy for our users to put the conversion code on those “Step 2″ pages.
+It takes about 15 seconds in Carrot.

 Why Conversion Tracking Is So Important.
 You Can See What’s Converting Leads

 Many investors say, “I’m getting leads, so it must work.”